These are the Leaders of the Reproductive Justice Movement

 Birth Justice Warriors in Long Island work to make injustice visible and fight for good births, healthy moms and strong babies in our communities.
 Their critical goals include training and developing a qualified cohort of women to help address birth inequities in communities of color in culturally relevant ways, motivating and encouraging people of color to become more informed participants in their birthing process, and advocating for culturally competent and respectful care from Nassau County health and social service providers.
 You can learn more and support them here.

 Hailing from the Bronx, Karen Washington is the co-founder of Black Urban Growers, an organization dedicated to working with Black farmers and communities to address food deserts by helping them to grow fresh, nutritious food.
 To some, fresh produce is an often overlooked privilege.
 For marginalized communities across New York City, produce is often rotting and inedible, whereas fast food is readily available and intentionally cheaper.
 Washington also works for Farm School NYC, which addresses food injustices in marginalized communities while also teaching community organizing techniques to students throughout New York City.
-To support this work or get your school involved, click here!

 Mid-Hudson Chocolate Milk focuses on creating a safe space for individuals of color to honor their experiences and collaborate culturally.
 They do this through maternity education, lactation services (Black women in the US have the lowest rate of participation in lactation postpartum), and efforts to teach individuals and families about creating a positive and constructive home dynamic for children.
 Check out their upcoming events and ways to get involved here.

 At a time where maternal mortality rates amongst Black women and femmes are at higher rates than they’ve been in decades, one method being used to combat this crisis is through the use of doulas.
 Through a community-based approach, Ancient Song Doula Services provides multiple trainings for aspiring doulas, as well as Childbirth Education Classes for soon-to-be parents, all of which center Black women and femmes.
 Additionally, Ancient Song provides doula services to those who are pregnant and incarcerated on Rikers Island.
 This work has allowed Ancient Song to be more inclusive in their birthing services while addressing the growing rate of women who are incarcerated.
-To support the work of this program and learn more, click here.

 Black History Month is a time to both honor the history and celebrate the future of Black communities.
 Black communities deserve access to sexual and reproductive health care — unbiased and non-judgmental — so they can thrive and achieve healthy empowered lives.
 This Black History Month, Planned Parenthood of Greater New York recognizes the ongoing fight for access to health care by celebrating Black reproductive justice movement leaders who have led, and continue to lead, the charge in this fight — and furthering our own commitments to support Black communities through our health care delivery and organizing efforts.